vives-mechatronics/mlops4ecm-workshops/ml-infrastructure/08-deploy-model-from-s3/README.md

 * Use `boto3` to get 'LastModified' of your model
 * Reload the model if a newer one appears.
-* Optionally run this check in a background thread.
+* Run this check in a background thread.

 ```
 response = s3.head_object(Bucket=, Key=)